 What are Different Types of Skin Fungal Infection?

 All fungi thrive in moist, warm environments, and hence fungal skin infections can often develop in sweaty or damp areas that do not get much airflow.
 Some of these areas include the groin, feet, and folds of skin.

 Most of these infections appear as a scaly rash or discoloration of the skin that is often itchy.
 Some fungal skin infections are widespread.
 Although the infection can be uncomfortable and annoying, it is typically not severe.
 Fungal skin infections can spread through direct contact with someone.
-This can include coming into contact with fungi on clothing or other items.
+This can include coming into contact with fungi on tight clothing or other items.

 The medical name for fungal skin infection is tinea.
 Some of the most common types of fungal infections include:

 The most common type of fungal infection, this infection often spreads when you walk barefoot in public bathrooms or locker rooms.
 The skin between your toes starts to turn white and starts to peel.
 Athlete’s feet can also affect the soles or the bottoms part of your feet.